ben-z-original/uav75/README.md

 ## Reference
-For reference and citation please use (will be shortly updated):
+For reference and citation please use (will be updated shortly):

 Benz, C., Debus, P., Ha, H.-K. & Rodehorst, V. (2019): Crack Segmentation on UAS-based Imagery using Transfer Learning. *Image and Vision Computing New Zealand*, IVCNZ, Dunedin.